psycalc/Psyche-Yoga/README.md

 Yes, there are other interesting correlations between Psychosophy and various fields of knowledge, including neuroscience, sociology, and even some aspects of art and literature.
 These connections help us to better understand the human mind and behavior from various perspectives.
+# Correlations between Psychosophy and Neuroscience, Sociology, Art and Literature, Education and Learning Styles
 1. Neuroscience:
 The concept of functions in Psychosophy that process specific aspects (Emotion, Logic, Will, and Physics) can be loosely correlated to the idea of specialized brain regions and neural networks in neuroscience.
 Although the connection is not direct, it can be interesting to explore how certain brain areas and networks are involved in processing emotions, logical reasoning, goal-directed behavior, and perception of the physical world.